szucsim/szucsim/README.md

 # 👋 Hi, I'm Imre Szücs!

-I'm a passionate **Software Engineer** specializing in .NET desktop development, with a strong focus on building robust and user-friendly applications.
+I'm a passionate **Software Developer** specializing in .NET desktop development, with a strong focus on building robust and user-friendly applications.

 ---